charliecalvert/JsObjects/JavaScript/UnitTests/Jasmine02/README.md

 # Title

-This project shows how to use requirejs, jasmine and karma.
+This project shows how to use requirejs, jasmine-node and karma.

+To run this project, do one of the three things:

+- Use karma: ./RunKarma.sh
+- Use jasmine-node with requirejs support: /RunWithRequireJs
+- Use the Jasmine library and display in an HTML file

+When using Karma, requirejs uses Source/MainKarma.js When using jasmine node, requirejs uses Spec/LoadTests.spec.js When using HTML files, requirejs uses Main.js

 ## Start a web server